fmonfasani/fmonfasani/README.md

 👋 Hello, I'm Federico Monfasani - @fmonfasani.
 I'm a software developer with a background in engineering and a Master's degree in Finance.

 👀 My primary focus is on full stack development, creating efficient, scalable, and impactful applications.
-I am particularly interested in building systems that improve user experiences and streamline complex workflows.

 🌱 Currently, I'm deepening my expertise in backend technologies like NestJS, database management with MySQL , Postgres and mongoDB and implements payments systems.